biopragmatics/bioversions/docs/failures.md

 - failed to resolve DisGeNet
 - failed to resolve Antibody Registry
-- failed to resolve NPASS
+- failed to resolve ITIS
 - failed to resolve SwissLipids